quocdeptraibodoi19/Climate_DE_Project/README.md

 ![Untitled](Visualization/Untitled.png)

-The Staging Area has two layers implemented with S3:

-- Data Zone (Landing Zone): This layer is used to store raw data and preprocess data (such as adding a date column).
-The Data Zone incrementally loads data from sources according to a specific schedule.
-This layer acts as a centralized data repository.
-- Processing Stage: This layer is used to store processed data before moving it into a data warehouse.

 ### Infrastructure Setup

 To support our data pipeline, we have created a robust infrastructure using Amazon Web Services (AWS).
 The infrastructure of the data pipeline consists of: